Massimilianonigro/HARMONI/harmoni_actuators/harmoni_tts/README.md

 # HARMONI TTS

 The Text To Speech package takes text as action arguments and produces audio and visemes for speech.
+You can run this module in the `harmoni_full`  container.

 ## Usage